ryan-zhu-music/picoCTF-2022-Writeups/Cryptography/Other/README.md

 If you couldn't tell that it is rot-13, you can either brute-force the substitution, or if you looked closer at the usernames file, you will find a hint:

 ```
+...
 202     shadesearly
 203     deeplyparty
 204     pico
 205     coursemuster
 206     adidasbib
+...
 ```

 The username `pico` appears in the file.
-It's corresponding password is `pICo7rYpiCoU51N6PicOr0t13`, which says "try using rot13".
+It's corresponding password is `pICo7rYpiCoU51N6PicOr0t13`, which says "try using rot13" in 1337.

 On a totally random note, username 165 is `picoiscool`, but its password is just another meaningless base58 password.